 The proposed project is not in the Chattahoochee River Corridor, but is in the portion of the Chattahoochee Basin that drains into the Corridor.
 The USGS coverage for the project area shows two tributaries to Deep Creek, itself a tributary of the Chattahoochee, crossing the property.
 These streams, as well as their unmapped branches, are shown on the project plan, and buffers are shown along them.
-However, the Fulton County stream Buffer Ordinance requires 75-foot buffers and the ones shown on the plans are only 60 feet deep.
+The Fulton County stream Buffer Ordinance requires 75-foot buffers.
 Any buffers smaller than County requirements will require a variance from Fulton County.
 Any other waters of the state on the property will also be subject to the State 25-foot erosion and sedimentation buffer.